So you wanna learn about the Paleo Diet, eh?

 So, if we’re not eating 300+ grams of carbs every day, where are we supposed to get our energy from?

-Our bodies are designed to operate on a lower number of carbohydrates than what we’re used to eating, so fewer carbs isn’t an issue once you re-train your body to process the food you’re eating.
+Our bodies can operate on a lower number of carbohydrates than what we’re used to eating, so fewer carbs isn’t an issue once you re-train your body to process the food you’re eating.

 What I’m trying to tell you is that our bodies are pretty effin’ efficient.

 So, fewer carbs = less glucose in your system, which means your body will have to start burning fat as your fuel source.
 Which means… decreased fat storage and decreased body fat percentage and increased good-lookingness.

 Carbs still serve a purpose in our diets, but they’re not essential .

 Carbs aren’t evil – they’re just…carbs.
 But your body does process them differently than other food sources.

 The challenge is that carbs tend to be calorically dense (lots of calories) without being satiating (meaning you tend to eat way more than you intended).

 I prefer to get my carbs from vegetables, sweet potatoes, and fruit.
 Why is that?
 These foods are naturally occurring in the wild and don’t need to be processed in any way (unlike grains) in order to be consumed.